IonRepo/IonDiff/paper/paper.md

 The minimal input needed (besides the file containing the actual atomistic trajectories) consists in an **INCAR** file with **POTIM** and **NBLOCK** flags (indicating the simulation time step and the frequency with which the configurations are written, respectively).
 After installation, all routines are easily controlled from the command line.
 More detailed information can be found in the documentation of the project (including specific **README**s within each folder).

-The script allows graphing the identified diffusion paths for each simulated particle and provides the confidence interval associated to the results retrieved by the algorithm.
+The script allows graphing the identified diffusion paths for each simulated particle and provides the confidence interval associated with the results retrieved by the algorithm.
 An example of the analysis performed on an *ab initio* MD (AIMD) simulation based on density functional theory (DFT) is shown in \autoref{fig:diffusion-detection}.
 The AIMD configurations file employed in this example is available online at [@database], along with many other AIMD simulations comprehensively analyzed in a previous work [@Lopez2023].

 ![Example of the performance of our unsupervised algorithm at extracting the diffusive path for one random particle of an AIMD simulation of Li\textsubscript{7}La\textsubscript{3}Zr\textsubscript{2}O\textsubscript{12} at a temperature of 400K.\label{fig:diffusion-detection}](figure.svg){width=60%}